 Pickup trucks are some of the most diverse and versatile vehicles on the road today.
-Once the vehicle of choice for farmers and laborers, today's truck is built with a great assortment of safety, entertainment, and creature comfort features, making it just as useful as family transportation for Georgia drivers as it is for commercial purposes.
+Once the vehicle of choice for farmers and laborers, today's truck is built with a great assortment of safety, entertainment, and creature comfort features, making it just as useful as family transportation for Atlanta drivers as it is for commercial purposes.
 One of the best ways to buy a truck is used, giving you a great vehicle at an affordable price.
 This is where your Atlanta used truck dealership comes into play.
-At Rick Hendrick Buick GMC in Duluth, we offer you a great assortment of used pickup trucks, so you are sure to find the one that suits your purposes the best.
+At Rick Hendrick Buick GMC Duluth, we offer you a great assortment of used pickup trucks, so you are sure to find the one that suits your purposes the best.

-Our wide variety of used midsize, full-size, and heavy-duty trucks from all different makes and models puts you in the driver's seat when you are making your selection.
+Our wide variety of used midsize, full-size, and heavy-duty trucks of all different makes and models puts you in the driver's seat when you are making your selection.
 This is crucial since not all trucks are the same, and it is important to make sure you buy the used pickup truck that provides the capabilities you need in your vehicle.
 For example, some trucks are built for off-roading, while others are designed to give you the maximum amount of payload and towing capacity.
 Let's take a look at some of the key things to consider when you visit our dealership.

 GVWR stands for gross vehicle weight rating.
-This is the maximum total amount of weight under which a truck can operate.
+This is the maximum total amount of weight at which a truck can operate.
 You start with the total curb weight of the used truck, which is available from the manufacturer, just like the GVWR.
 This will include things like any accessories on the truck and aftermarket items, as well as the type of powertrain and drivetrain.
-You can then subtract this number from the GVWR to find out how much cargo and passengers can be safely transported on the truck at the same time.
+You can then subtract this number from the GVWR to find out how much cargo and passengers can be safely transported at the same time.
 The automaker will test its trucks during the design process to determine the load-bearing limits of its suspension, axles, frame, and wheels.
 If the GVWR is exceeded, you may run the risk of causing serious damage to your truck.

 Midsize trucks have lower towing capacity than full-size and heavy-duty trucks.
 This is because they are lighter.
-A truck with rear-wheel drive will have a higher tow rating than four-wheel drive since more weight is resting on its rear axle.
-This is also the case with cab configuration since Crew Cabs and Extended or Double Cabs place more weight in the front of the truck than a Regular Cab.
-Finally, your choice of powertrain can also affect the tow rating, as an engine with greater torque will usually boost the tow rating on the same truck with a smaller engine.
+A pickup with rear-wheel drive will usually have a higher tow rating than a used truck with four-wheel drive since a rear-wheel drive truck is usually lighter.
+This is also the case with cab configuration since Crew Cabs and Extended or Double Cabs place more weight on the frame of the truck than a Regular Cab.
+Finally, your choice of powertrain can also affect the tow rating, as an engine with greater torque will usually boost the tow rating over the same truck with a smaller engine.

 If you are looking for a used midsize truck like a GMC Canyon or Toyota Tacoma, we have many great trucks to choose from.
-If you want a used full-size truck, we have so many different trims of the Ford F-150, GMC Sierra 1500, and Chevy Silverado 1500 to choose from.
-You will have no problem finding one, even if you are looking for one with a specific engine or drivetrain.
+If you want a used full-size truck, we have so many different trims of the Ford F-150, GMC Sierra 1500, and Chevy Silverado 1500.
+You will have no problem finding the right truck, even if you are looking for one with a specific engine or drivetrain.